 - At the end of The Rocky Horror Picture Show, The Criminologist says "And crawling on the planet's face, some insects called the human race, lost in time, and lost in space, and meaning." as his closing monologue.

 - Cthulhu Mythos: Most of the entities these stories revolve around are basically uninterested in humans as a matter of scale: They exist at least as far above us in the cosmos as we do above ants.
 Humanity's primary defense against them is being completely beneath notice.
 Nyarlathotep, however, has plans for which humans happen to be ideal.
 Or he just likes having sentient beings to torment for his own amusement, it's difficult to tell with him.
 Yog-Sothoth is kind of back and forth with; he couldn't care less about human life, but he does have uses for us, mainly to create Half-Human Hybrid offspring, which are footholds into our physical universe for him.
+Cthulhu themselves only happens to be imprisoned on earth (not because Earth is special, there are just enough Cthulhus out there that statistifcally speaking most planets have at least one), and humanity are the current dominant species here so they are the ideal cultists.

 - The original The War of the Worlds novel speaks of how humans have acquired a newfound empathy for wild animals in the wake of the Martian attacks, having learned what it's like to be exterminated as vermin by a vastly more powerful species.